 How much does a Traffic Control Flagger make?

-A Traffic Control Flagger plays a key role in ensuring safety on construction sites.
+A Traffic Control Flagger plays a vital role in ensuring safety on construction sites.
 This job involves directing traffic and managing pedestrian flow.
-The average yearly salary for a Traffic Control Flagger is around $32,298.
-This figure can vary based on experience and location.
+The average yearly salary for a Traffic Control Flagger is around $32,061.
+This salary can vary based on experience, location, and the specific company you work for.

 What are the highest paying cities for a Traffic Control Flagger?